I Know What the Future Holds If I Keep Using

 Rather than a future picture of remorse and regret, I saw that I could look at and change my behaviors and couple that with my commitment to remain abstinent.

-Being in treatment meant that there were discussions of all of my shortcomings, self-defeating behaviors, and self-centered actions.
-I felt vulnerable looking at my past but realized that my behaviors had created just as many problems as my addiction.
+Being in treatment meant discussions of all of my shortcomings, self-defeating behaviors, and self-centered actions.
+I felt vulnerable, looking at my past.
+Part of that vulnerability was that I would have to be responsible for my actions that had nothing to do with my use.

 These evaluations also exposed my better qualities.
-I realized that if I possessed admirable qualities and self-defeating behaviors, then I could cherry pick the behaviors I would leave treatment with; almost like going to the beauty shop with long unkempt hair and leaving with a perky new short do.
+I realized that I could choose how to act, think, and feel.
+I could cherry-pick the behaviors I would leave treatment with, almost like going to the beauty shop with long unkempt hair and leaving with a perky new short do.

 Several of the men in my group kidded me that they could not relate to that example, so we created before and after examples for them.